 At Marketeering Group, our fabulous content writers are well-versed in a wide variety of topics.
-From plumbing, to pet care, to supply chains, industrial strainers, cannabis, tequila, and more, these ladies have a knack for adopting brand voices, telling unique stories, and giving content style and flair.
+From plumbing, to industrial strainers, cannabis, tequila, and more, these ladies have a knack for adopting brand voices, telling unique stories, and giving content style and flair.
 We asked each of them to share a few of their favorite company blogs from which they draw inspiration.
 Here’s what they had to say:

 Kerrygold has established itself as an Irish brand through and through.
 Perhaps this identity is part of what appeals to Europhiles across the pond — but to give credit where it’s due, these guys really know how to attract a target audience.
 The popular lineup of grass-fed butter and cheese is a hit with stateside and worldwide food connoisseurs, and the brand continues to gain fans thanks to its content strategy, which includes engaging onsite and offsite blogs.